 Ability to meet physical and scheduling demands of the position, including, walking, standing, or lifting heavy items for extended periods and working nights, weekends, and holidays.

 Driver’s License and vehicle preferred.
 Must be able to get yourself to and from work on time.
+Not having a ride to work is not an excuse we are willing to accept.

 Job Type: